CCSD 89 emergency closing info

 Dress for the weather

 Even when school is open, students should dress for winter conditions.
-Students will continue to go outside for recess as long as the weather remains above 10 degrees (as measured by weather.com), and an emergency could cause students to stand outside for an extended time.
+An emergency could cause students to stand outside for an extended time.
+Also, students will continue to go outside for recess as long as the weather remains above 10 degrees (as measured by weather.com).

 The district’s phone message system uses phone numbers and email addresses supplied by guardians during registration.
 If your phone number or email address changes, it is important you contact your school secretary to update your records.